etolo/lectures/Week01/Class/Seminar1.md

 ## What is a tensor?

 A tensor is an n-dimensional array.
-A scalar is treated as a 1-dimensional tensor.
+A scalar is treated as a zero-dimensional tensor.

 You can think it as a Python list or a Numpy array but with different data types.
 Let us demonstrate this by an example: